 Change of Grade

 After a grade is recorded in the Registrar’s Office, it can be changed only upon certification by the Instructor on the proper form obtained from the SLCC website and with the Department Chair or Division Dean approval.
-A grade of “W” entered on a student’s permanent record can only be changed or withdrawn from the record in extraordinary circumstances by the Division Dean and if applicable the Vice-Chancellor of Student Services.
+A grade of “W” entered on a student’s permanent record can only be changed or withdrawn from the record in extraordinary circumstances by the Division Dean and if applicable the Vice-Chancellor of Academic Affairs.

 Full-time students who in any fall or spring semester attain a 3.40 - 3.99 GPA (Chancellor’s List - 4.0 GPA) and has no grade below C is placed on SLCC’s Dean’s List for the following semester (inclusive of developmental courses).
 Students can achieve Dean’s List status up to twice per academic year.